Frances W. Delehanty: Career in art

 Delehanty's illustrations appeared in national magazines including Everybody's Magazine Bookman magazine, and Harper's Weekly.
 She illustrated the books The Works of Jesus (1909) by Edna S. Little, Love in a Dutch Garden (1914) by Neith Boyce, More Fairytale Plays (1917) by Marguerite Merington, Gertrude Crownfield's Heralds of the King (1931), and Justine Ward's Sunday Mass (1932).
 She wrote and illustrated Canticle of the Three Children in the Fiery Furnace (1936), and They Go to Mass (1938).

 Delehanty was a prolific designer of bookplates.
 She designed posters for actress Minnie Maddern Fiske.
 She also made miniature cardboard "fairy playhouses" or toy theaters for children.
 "There is individuality abundantly manifest in all this remarkable girl does," marveled one newspaper profile in 1913.

 Delehanty showed four portraits at the annual art exhibition in Stockbridge, Massachusetts in 1922.
 She also had a group of "fashionable" portraits on exhibit in New York, and at the Gillespie Gallery in Pittsburgh, in 1927.

 Abbey founding

-Frances W. "Fanny" Delehanty lived in Bethlehem, Connecticut with fellow artist Lauren Ford (1891-1973), next door to Ford's adopted daughter, Dora Stone.
+Frances W. "Fanny" Delehanty lived in Bethlehem, Connecticut with fellow artist Lauren Ford (1891–1973), next door to Ford's adopted daughter, Dora Stone.
 In 1947, the pair helped to establish the Abbey of Regina Laudis near their farm in Connecticut.
 It was the first American monastery for cloistered Benedictine nuns.
 The founding of the abbey was the inspiration for a film, Come to the Stable (1949), written by Clare Booth Luce and starring Loretta Young and Celeste Holm; Elsa Lanchester played the eccentric, artistic, religious landowner character "Amelia Potts" (taking the place of both Ford and Delehanty).

 Death

-Delehanty died at home in Connecticut after a long illness in 1977, a few weeks before her 98th birthday.
+Delehanty died at home in Connecticut after a long illness in 1977, at age 97.